Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/developer_guide/parallelization.rst

    :scale: 90%
    :align: center

-   Dem simulation of 100 million spheres in a rotating drum.
+   DEM simulation of 100 million spheres in a rotating drum.

 ExaDEM's performance is evaluated with a simulation of a rotating drum containing 100 million spherical particles, see the figure below.